 The command field is a central part of the user interface, where commands may be entered for execution.
-This includes importing/retrieving variables to the work space, creating descriptive variable statistics, commands for processing and encoding variables, administrative help commands (help, history, clear etc) or analysis.
+This includes importing/retrieving variables, creating descriptive variable statistics, commands for processing and encoding variables, administrative help commands (help, history, clear etc) or analysis.
 See Appendix A for a complete list of available commands.